Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 All BOE hearings will be held remotely via Microsoft Teams video or phone call.

-Current, accurate and complete contact information including your email address must be clearly submitted or may result in failure to receive important notices regarding your appeal and hearing.
+Current, accurate and complete contact information, including a clearly written valid email address, must be submitted or may result in your appeal being rejected or failure to receive important notices regarding your appeal and hearing.
+All BOE communication in done by email.

 • The value may be raised for any property that is appealed to the BOE.
-The Assessor’s representative may request an increase in value at the BOE hearing and may present information supporting that request.
-If the hearing officer finds in favor of the Assessor’s representative, the protested value may be increased.
+The Assessor’s representative may request an increase in value at the BOE hearing and present information supporting that request.

 • All communication and documents concerning your appeal must have your schedule number (usually starts with an R) in the subject line of the email or written on the top right corner of paper documents.